fxhash/fxhash-website/src/doc/artist/collaborations.md

 description: "A full documentation on how to collaborate with other artists and publish together."
 ---

 > fxhash comes with built-in tools so that the work that is the fruit of a collaboration between many artists can be released in the best possible conditions.
-We provides a collaboration factory contract which can be used to originate collaboration contracts between any number of entities.
+We provide a collaboration factory contract which can be used to originate collaboration contracts between any number of entities.

 # What's a collaboration contract ?